doboszmarzena/JetBrains-Academy---python/README.md

  **Stage 2/6 Use the random number generator to make your tasks random.**
 **Stage 3/6 Test with one question is boring, let's add more questions!
 Also, we need to find a way to handle user typos..**
 **Stage 4/6 Solving mathematical expressions is helpful, but many students prefer to get marks.
 Let's add marks and save the results!.**

+ ## 11. Generating Randomnes
+#### About
+Everyone knows that people are bad at generating random things.
+In this project, we will check this assumption using a small program that will predict "random" user actions.
+We'll see if you can beat it!

+#### Learning outcomes
+In addition to raising the metaphysical question of free will, this project will teach you to work with dictionaries and lists, as well as with simple predictive models.

+ **What you’ll do and what you’ll learn**
+ **Stage 1/4 Teach your program to remember user input and filter out inappropriate symbols..**
+ **Stage 2/4 Write a module that will form a “user profile” based on the data collected in the previous stage.**
+**Stage 3/4 Create a predictor that will guess the user's next input based on their previous keypresses.
+We will also validate the performance of this predictor.**
+**Stage 4/4 Now we are ready to try to beat our own system in pressing random keys.
+Try to be as unpredictable as you can!**